Table of contents

 Tracking key metrics weekly is one of the simplest ways to stay in control of a business.
 Waiting for monthly or quarterly reports often means dealing with problems after they have already hurt profitability.
 With a weekly dashboard, CEOs can spot trends early, make faster decisions and keep the business running smoothly.

-Waiting for monthly reports to spot issues is too late—by then, the damage is done.
+Waiting for monthly reports to spot issues is too late by then, the damage is done.
 Weekly tracking gives you the visibility to catch problems early, make smarter decisions, and keep your business on track.
-Magnetic makes it effortless with real-time dashboards that put your key metrics—profitability, cash flow, utilisation, sales pipeline, and more—at your fingertips.
-No spreadsheets, no guesswork—just clear insights to help you stay in control.
-See it in action—try Magnetic today.
+Magnetic makes it effortless with real-time dashboards that put your key metrics -profitability, forecasting, utilisation, sales pipeline, and more - at your fingertips.
+See it in action - try Magnetic today.

 Service businesses don’t sell products – they sell time.
 If too many hours are spent on non-billable work, profitability suffers.
 Tracking utilisation weekly helps firms ensure their teams are working on client projects rather than admin tasks, maximising revenue without hiring more staff.